zizil1/zizil1/README.md

 ### Hi there 👋

- I'm Polina, a self-taught JavaScript Developer from Belarus
+ I'm Palina, a self-taught JavaScript Developer from Belarus

 ✨About me✨